Top 20 Amazing Things to Do in Dubrovnik (Croatia)

 Old Town Port

-Another interesting place to visit in Dubrovnik is the Franciscan monastery in the old town.
-Uniquely beautiful here is the late Romanesque cloister from the 14th century.
-In the center is a romantic garden with fountains, countless flowers, orange trees and other Mediterranean plants.
-However, the highlight of the monastery is the monastery pharmacy, which has been one of the oldest still open pharmacies in Europe since 1317.
-Parts of it can be visited as part of a museum tour.
+A fascinating place to visit in Dubrovnik is the Franciscan monastery in the old town.
+The late Romanesque cloister from the 14th century is uniquely beautiful here.
+In the center impresses a romantic garden with fountains, countless flowers, orange trees and other Mediterranean plants.
+The highlight of the monastery, however, is the monastery pharmacy, one of the oldest pharmacies still open in Europe since 1317.
+Parts of it can be seen during a visit to the museum.

-Another attraction in Dubrovnik is the island Lokrum, which is located a little bit away from the old town.
-Well connected with the ferry from the old port, relatively many tourists visit this little island.
-Interesting is especially the subtropical vegetation of the island, which is protected by UNESCO.
-There are not many beaches here, but there are many well marked hiking trails across Lokrum.
-During a walk over the island, which is about 1.600 meters long and 500 meters wide, you can explore several attractions, like Fort Royal, a Benedictine monastery and a botanical garden.
+Another famous in Dubrovnik is the island Lokrum, which is located a little bit away from the old town.
+Well-connected with the ferry from the old port, relatively many tourists visit this little island.
+Especially interesting is the subtropical vegetation of the island, which is protected by UNESCO.
+There are not many beaches here, but there are many well-marked hiking trails across Lokrum.
+During a walk over the island, which is about 1,600 meters long and 500 meters wide, you can explore several attractions, like Fort Royal, a Benedictine monastery and a botanical garden.

 Tip: The small ferry to Lokrum leaves every 20 minutes from the Old Port of the city center to the island.

-Another gigantic natural beauty and also a popular excursion destination is Betina Cave, a beach cave in the east of the city.
+A gigantic natural beauty and also a popular excursion destination is Betina Cave, a very hidden beach cave in the east of the city of Dubrovnik.
+Only a few people find their way to this cave.
 Here you can explore a breathtaking natural bay in a semi-cave with a beautiful beach, surrounded by pine-covered rocks and kitschy turquoise sea colors.
 The sea is crystal clear and perfect for snorkeling and swimming.

-Dubrovnik is world-famous as a trendy party city and therefore you will find a large selection of exclusive beach clubs in this vacation destination.
-One of the most beautiful is the Coral Beach Club on Lapad peninsula.
-Here you can chill out on a lovely dream beach, enjoy an extra chic ambience and delicious cocktails.
-See and be seen, that is the motto here!
-Other cool beach clubs are Copacabana Beach Club, Sunset Beach Club and Beach Club Banje Beach.
+Dubrovnik is world-famous as a scene and party city, and therefore you can find a wide range of exclusive beach clubs in this vacation destination.
+One of the most special places is the Coral Beach Club on the Lapad peninsula.
+Here you can relax on a great dream beach, enjoy an extra chic ambience and delicious cocktails.
+See and be seen, that’s the motto here!
+Other cool beach clubs are the Copacabana Beach Club, the Sunset Beach Club and the Beach Club Banje Beach.

 Sveti Jakov Beach

-The beach Sveti Jakov is another must-visit in Dubrovnik.
-Here an absolute dream beach is waiting for you, kitschy and beautiful like in a picture book.
-But to reach the beach you have to climb some steep steps.
-Once you are at the bottom, you will be more than rewarded for your efforts!
-Crystal clear turquoise-blue sea, fine pebbles, high rocks and a spectacular view of Dubrovnik – Sveti Jakov beach is a real pearl!
+The Sveti Jakov Beach is an absolute highlight in Dubrovnik.
+Here you can expect a true dream beach, as uniquely beautiful as on a postcard.
+To reach the beach, however, you have to overcome some steep steps.
+Once you reach the bottom, however, you will be more than rewarded for the effort!
+Crystal clear turquoise sea, fine pebbles, high rocks and a spectacular view of the city of Dubrovnik.
+The incredibly beautiful Sveti Jakov beach is a must-see!

-Tip: Just above the beach is Guest House Carevic with a magnificent view and beautiful rooms.
+Tip: Just above the beach is the Guest House Carevic.
+Guests love the magnificent view and also the rooms are charming.

-A great way to discover the beautiful coastline around Dubrovnik is by kayak.
-Especially popular are paddle trips to the island Lokrum, tours along the picturesque old town and to the many fantastic beaches, such as Betina Cave Beach.
-You have the possibility to admire the unique coastal scenery directly from the sea, to take fantastic pictures and if you want also to snorkel.
+A kayak tour is a fantastic option to explore the beautiful coastline around Dubrovnik.
+Especially popular are paddling trips to the island of Lokrum, tours along the picturesque old town and to the many fantastic hidden beaches, such as Betina Cave Beach.
+Here you have the opportunity to admire the unique coastal scenery of Dubrovnik directly from the sea, take stunning pictures and also snorkeling is possible.

 Tip: Really great tours by kayak, including reviews and experience reports, can be found online on GetyourGuide.

-One of the most popular excursions is a boat trip to the Elaphites, a group of islands near Dubrovnik.
+Popular are boat trips to the Elaphites, a group of islands near Dubrovnik.
 Especially recommended is a visit to Lopud Island, a small island with a picturesque sandy beach.

-The coastal town of Cavtat is also worth seeing, which is located about 20 kilometers from Dubrovnik.
-Here, the beautiful port with its enchanting promenade and the picturesque coast are particularly fascinating.
+The coastal town of Cavtat is worth seeing, which is about 20 km from Dubrovnik.
+Here, the beautiful port with its enchanting promenade and the picturesque coast are fascinating.

-A real highlight, only about 50 kilometers from Dubrovnik, is the coastal town of Ston on the Pelješac peninsula.
-It is famous for its imposing city wall, in addition to its delicious oysters that are cultivated here.
+A highlight, only about 50 kilometers from Dubrovnik, is the coastal town of Ston on the Pelješac peninsula.
+It is famous for its imposing city walls, but also for the delicious oysters.

 Another famous excursion is a tour to Mostar in Bosnia, where you can visit the popular bridge “Stari Most”, beautiful mosques and the bazaar.

-In Dubrovnik there is a huge offer of fantastic accommodations.
-From cheap backpacker hostels to vacation apartments, bed and breakfasts and boutique hotels with pools, everything is available.
-If you look for a recommendable accommodation in Dubrovnik, we can give you these accommodation tips…It’s worth a look!
+In Dubrovnik, there is a huge offer of fantastic accommodations.
+From cheap backpacker hostels to vacation apartments, bed & breakfasts and boutique hotels with pools, everything is available.
+If you are looking for recommendable accommodation in Dubrovnik, we can give you these tips on where to stay…It’s worth a look!

 Disclosure: Some of the links below are affiliate links.
 Meaning that if you click on certain links, and then subsequently purchase a product, I will receive a small commission at no extra cost to you.